CineraM/Streaming-Site/README.md

 # Anime Streaming Site
-Objective: Replicate a streaming site with anime oriented content.
-**MOCK SITE, WILL NOT BE DEPLOYED**
+Mock Web Application similar to existing subscription based steaming services.

-## Stack: MongoDB - Express - React - Node
+## Stack: MongoDB - Express - React - NodeJS

+**2 React applications:**
+  Client: Application that handles the front-end and requests to the db,
-While developing the website, I created 2 different applications.
-A react application to handle the front-end, and an Express server that works as an API to fetch and validate data from the database.
+  Server: An ExpressJS server that works as an API to fetch and validate data from the database.

 ### Package Manager
      npm install --global yarn